coq/ceps/text/083-boost-stdlib-dev/text.md

 This means that the scope of the standard library, adressed below, is everything but `theories/Init` and the above files.

+### Test Suite

+We need to split the current `test-suite` directory of Coq between tests that are actually testing Coq and tests that only test the standard library, or crucially need it.
+A first quick look seems to indicate that among the about 2500 tests currently in `test-suite/`, less than 500 fall in the second category and about 100 are ssreflect specific, while the remaining could remain in Coq without requiring the stdlib.

+### CI

+Have an initial CI setup including all things using the stdlib in current Coq CI (that is virtually the whole Coq CI currently).
+Coq CI should then require that anything applying for inclusion there, and using the stdlib, should first enter the stdlib CI, in order to ensure that development of the standard library doesn't break Coq CI.

+### Documentation

+Keep the current coqdoc documentation plus the small part of the sphinx refman.
+Links on Coq website will need to be updated.

+### Logpath

+We'll need to keep `From Coq Require ...` for a bit, at least for backward compatibility.
+But it's unclear we ultimately want to keep `Coq` as logpath, particularly with the forthcoming renaming to Rocq.

 ## Packages

+Somewhat orthogonally to the previous mono/dual-repo discussion, the stdlib would benefit from being split into clear subpackages.
+This can happen at multiple levels (each requiring the previous ones but none being mandatory):
+1. Logical level: make the dependency between subparts of the stdlib clearer and enforcing this structure in the CI, this would help stdlib developers better understand and keep the structure of the library (current distribution into directories is purely indicative and doesn't enforce anything (i.e., we can have, and actually have multiple instances of, files `A/f0.v`, `A/f1.v`, `B/f2.v` and `B/f3.v` with `A/f1.v` requiring both `A/f0.v` and `B/f3.v` whereas `B/f4.v` itself requires both `A/f0.v` and `B/f3.v`)).
+This would be transparent for users who wouldn't see it.
+2. Distribution level: distribute packages for each subpart.
+This would enable users to specifically require a part of the stdlib while making sure they don't accidentally use another part (and as a minor benefit, save a bit of installation time with source based package managers such as opam).
+A metapackage depending on all subpackages would make this transparent for users still wanting to use the entire library.
+  Having (= version) dependencies would make this troublefree for developers as each subpackage will only be compatible with other subpackages of the exact same version (like the coq-core and coq-stdlib packages already are for instance).
+3. Multirepo: actually move some packages to their own repo, like was already done with bignums.

+It seems 1. is regarded as being of general interest.
+When 1. is done,
+2. seems like not much more effort for the benefits it brings, but 3. seems more far fetched.
+Thus this CEP currently offers to do 2., then stdlib maintainers could agree on further repo split if need be.

 ### Proof of concept